 How to Design a Custom Air Powered Dancer Man (18ft tall)

 In this blog post, I will discuss how to do solid color layouts for air inflated tube dancers.
-A blog in the near future will be posted on how design a custom tube dancer with full color layouts that includes live images, gradients, text, and etc.
+A blog in the near future will be posted on how to design a custom tube dancer with full-color layouts that includes live images, gradients, text, and etc.

 Pre-order your custom tube dancer today and save over 30%.
 CLICK HERE for more details.